Kuninda kingdom: Kingdom

-The Greek historian Ptolemy linked the origin of the Kuninda to the country where the rivers Beas, Sutlej, Yamuna and Ganges originate.
+The Greek historian Ptolemy linked the origin of the Kuninda to the country where the rivers Beas, Sutlej, Yamuna, gangas.

-One of the Edicts of Ashoka on a pillar is also present at Kalsi, in the region of Garhwal, indicating the spread of Buddhism to the region from the 4th century BCE.
+One of the Edicts of Ashoka on a pillar is also present at Kalsi, Dehradun, in the region of Garhwal, indicating the spread of Buddhism to the region from the 4th century BCE.

 The Kuninda kingdom disappeared around the 3rd century, and from the 4th century, it seems the region shifted to Shaivite beliefs.

 Coinage

 There are two types of Kuninda coinage, the first one issued around the 1st century BCE, and the second around the 2nd century CE.
 The first coins of the Kuninda were influenced by the numismatic model of their predecessor Indo-Greek kingdoms, and incorporated Buddhist and Hindu symbolism such as the triratna and images of Lakshmi.
 These coins typically follow the Indo-Greek weight and size standards (drachms, of about 2.14 g in weight and 19 mm in diameter), and their coins are often found together with Indo-Greek coins in hoards, such as those of the Yaudheyas, or the Audumbaras.

 The finds of Kuninda coins have often been associated with finds of Indo-Greek coins, particularly those of Appolodotus.

 A very large portion of the Kuninda coins are in the name of king Amoghabhuti, and it is believed that coinage under his name continued after his death.

 Some later coins of the 2nd century CE bear the symbol of the Hindu god Shiva.